baqir79/RepData_PeerAssessment1/PA1_template.md

 This is my first R markdown file.

-Here, I am going to load the activity.csv file into R.
+Load the activity.csv file into R.

 ```r